JoeGit42/simple-calendar/README.md

 Simple calendar widget to be used in smart stacks

 This is a calander widget (only small ones) which I've written for myself.
-For now (07.11.2020) it's coded quick and dirty.

-With numeric parameter you can set an offset for the month.
--1 means the previous month is shown.
-2 means the month after the next month is shown.
-This mechanism allows multiple widget in one stack.
-So you can swipe through the month.

 Layout is clean and simple.
 There are several switches to configure the widget. (all in code, not a s parameter)